sopeasy/web/README.md

 // that's it!
 Page views will be tracked automatically
 ```

-## Configuration
+## configuration

-The `init` function accepts the following configuration options:
+the `init` function accepts the following configuration options:

 ```typescript
 type Config = {